OmarMesqq/OmarMesqq/README.md

-# Welcome to OmarMesqq's GitHub!
+# Welcome to my GitHub profile!

 Hello there!
-I'm Omar.
-Feel free to explore and reach out if you're interested in collaborating!
+I'm Omar and I love learning new stuff and solving problems using computers 🤓 Feel free to explore and reach out if you're interested in collaborating!

 ## 📊 GitHub Statistics